kentontroy/neo4j_kaggle_brazilian_ecommerce/README.md

 Create a random sample of customers (in this case, 50) python3 randomly_sample_customers.py --sample-size 50

-Filter the data sets to only load Order data specific to those customers python3 filter_by_customer.py
+Filter the data sets to only load Order data specific to the customers sampled python3 filter_by_customer.py

 Load the data set nodes (i.e. vertices)